Exchanging Caution for Courage – Same Sex Marriage & College Park

 I chose the Hebrews 13 passage because of the wonderful grouping of admonitions: “Let mutual love continue,” which of course is the essence of healthy Christian community and a good marriage.
 It’s followed by commands for hospitality to strangers and visiting people in prison, and helping those who are being tortured.
 (This sounds so contemporary.)
-Then this wonderful phrase: “The marriage bed is undefiled, and should remain so,” which was interpreted to me growing up as meaning, in marriage, everything between two married, consenting adults is pure.
+Then this wonderful phrase: “The marriage bed is undefiled and should remain so,” which was interpreted to me growing up as meaning, in marriage, everything between two married, consenting adults is pure.
+This could also mean that there could be no harm for married couples to try out new ways of gaining pleasure by using a 6yedoll or other toys.
 It was an alluring thought, that Christian marriage was the proper sexual playground for adults.
 This is then coupled with a warning against greed, and an assurance of fearlessness, due to God’s continued presence.

 The short Song of Songs passage is one of my favorites for weddings.
 It’s part of the holy erotic love poem that is the Song of Songs, and I love saying that phrase at weddings, in part to wake people up and in part to remind everyone that sex and holiness properly go arm-in-arm.
 If the speaker in the Song of Songs is a young woman who has been conscribed into the king’s harem, then maybe she is remembering the shepherd boy whom she truly loves.
 Love is a fierce scorching blaze; love is stronger than death, and outlasts it; love is raging flood; and love is richer than wealth.
 Four seldom-read biblical metaphors that are love’s essence; perfect for a wedding.